-Dwarf Buford Holly is one of the few self-pollinating hollies.
+Dwarf Burford Holly is one of the few self-pollinating hollies.
 In other words, each shrub can produce the classic red berries without needing a pollinator.

-It grows up to 6 feet but can be kept pruned to a low as 3 feet.
+It grows up to 6 feet but can be kept pruned to as low as 3 feet.
 This makes it a great choice as a medium size hedge.

-Growth rate for Buford Hollies is slow.
+The growth rate for Buford Hollies is slow.
 Depending on the growing conditions, don’t expect much more than 6 inches of new growth per year.
-Unless you’re willing to wait a few years, consider buying more mature, 3 gallon container sizes.
+Unless you’re willing to wait a few years, consider buying more mature, 3-gallon container sizes.
 We also strongly recommend you call the nursery before buying and ask questions such as:

 What is the approximate height and age?
 Both are important.
 Having worked at online nurseries for many years, the most popular question was asking about height.
 There are ways greenhouses can ‘sweat out’ a plant to push faster growth.
 You should really push for an answer on the age of the shrub.
 For a 3 gallon container size shrub, the shrub should be 2 to 4 years old.

 Do you prune your shrubs before shipping?
 If yes, by how much?
 Again, having been in the online nursery business for 10+ years I’ve seen a little bit of everything.
 Minor pruning just to clean up a tree or shrub is okay.
 Major pruning is done by some nurseries so they can get the plant in a smaller box and save on shipping costs.
 That’s not ok.
 This is where asking for minimum height comes in.

 |Sunlight||Full – Partial|

 Although considered a dwarf, this holly gets 4 to 6 feet tall and wide.